Gengo-dō: How to Get More Done on Business Trips

 More than networking

-A few weeks ago, I was in New York City primarily to meet current and potential customers, but penciled in a monthly technology meetup on the side, with over 800 entrepreneurs, technologists and startup enthusiasts in the audience.
+I was recently in New York City primarily to meet current and potential customers, but penciled in a monthly technology meetup on the side, with over 800 entrepreneurs, technologists and startup enthusiasts in the audience.
 Instead of trying to form new relationships, I actually ended up just watching another translation service present to see how they fielded questions.

 It’s important to be aware of how others in your industry present themselves, especially their style and approach.
 These observations are important—when traveling, you’re not just a company ambassador, you’re also a reporter for your internal team, bringing back insights on the competitive landscape.